cove/cove/hugo/content/constellation-dags.md

 ![](images/icarus-1944.jpg)

-Lastly the colors are important, with a dark blue sky contrasted with bold yellow pin points of light we show that this is a night sky without hex codes or tricky color picking, thanks to Henri Matisse’s sense of color in Icarus.
+Lastly the colors are important, with a dark blue sky contrasted with bold yellow pin points of light we show that this is a night sky without hex codes, thanks to Henri Matisse’s sense of color in Icarus.
+The color red we use to focus the readers attention on the points we are discussing.

 ![](images/constellation-dags-4.png)